avaframe/AvaFrame/docs/moduleAna3AIMEC.rst

 to analyze and compare avalanche simulations.
 The computational module presented here is inspired from the original AIMEC code.
-The simulations are analyzed and compared by projecting the results along a chosen poly-line (same line for all the simulations that are compared) called avalanche path.
-The raster data, initially located on a regular and uniform grid (with coordinates x and y) is projected on a regular non uniform grid (grid points are not uniformly spaced) that follows the avalanche path (with curvilinear coordinates (s,l)).
+The simulations are analyzed and compared by projecting the results along a chosen poly-line (same line for all the simulations that are compared) called avalanche :term:`thalweg`.
+The raster data, initially located on a regular and uniform grid (with coordinates x and y) is transformed based on a regular non uniform grid (grid points are not uniformly spaced) that follows the avalanche thalweg (with curvilinear coordinates (s,l)).
 This grid can then be "straightened" or "deskewed" in order to plot it in the (s,l) coordinates system.

-The simulation results (two dimensional fields of e.g. peak velocities / pressure or flow thickness) are processed in a way that it is possible to compare characteristic values that are directly linked to the flow variables such as maximum peak flow thickness, maximum peak velocity or deduced quantities, for example maximum peak pressure, pressure based runout (including direct comparison to possible references, see :ref:`moduleAna3AIMEC:Area indicators`) for different simulations.
+The simulation results (two dimensional fields of e.g. peak flow velocities, pressure or flow thickness) are processed in a way that it is possible to compare characteristic values that are directly linked to the flow variables such as maximum peak flow thickness, maximum peak flow velocity or deduced quantities, for example maximum peak pressure, pressure based runout (including direct comparison to possible references, see :ref:`moduleAna3AIMEC:Area indicators`) for different simulations.
 The following figure illustrates the raster transformation process.